ThatCoolCoder/burger-man/README.md

 # untitled-godot-game

-A game that doesn't have a name yet because I haven't planned it.
+A game that doesn't have a name yet because I haven't made it yet

-For planning info and whatnot, look in the `/docs/` directory.
+For planning and evaluation look in the `/docs/` directory.